South Shields by the Sea

 Greathead had made efforts to secure the society’s support and they backed him in parliament, securing Greathead £1,200 in the process, much to the anger of the apparently bad-tempered Wouldhave, who was offered a few coins for his efforts but claimed the lifeboat was his design.

 Greathead – whose name sounds perfectly tailored for a great inventor seems to have been skilled in courting the support for his case.
 He had his detractors, though, and some have claimed his only contribution to the design was the rounded keel and that even that was a mistake.
-The general consensus in South Shields today seems to be that Wouldhave should take most of the credit.
+The general consensus in South Shields today seems to be that Wouldhave, should have, taken most of the credit.

 Perhaps in the first place the real credit for inventing the lifeboat should go to the town of South Shields, for forming a committee and encouraging the development of lifeboats with the intention of saving lives.